Red Sox Pound Yankees 19-3, Biggest Win Ever In Rivalry

+BOSTON (AP) — Red Sox shortstop Xander Bogaerts had some special guests in town to see Boston open a critical series against the AL East-leading New York Yankees.

+They got to the park too late to see his three-run homer in the first inning.

-BOSTON (AP) — Xander Bogaerts hit a three-run homer in a seven-run first inning, then added a solo shot in the eighth as the Boston Red Sox put a historic pounding on the AL East-leading Yankees, beating New York 19-3 on Thursday night in the opener of their four-game series.
+So Bogaerts hit another — a solo shot in the eighth to give the Red Sox a 19-3 lead and seal a historic pounding of their longtime rivals.

+“The last at-bat I saw my mom there and I was like, ‘I’m going to try,'” said Bogaerts, who also had his uncle and Little League coaches in the stands.
+“I was happy I did.
+It will just be special having them here … and having them enjoy watching me play and doing productive stuff for the team.”

-The 19 runs were the most scored by the Red Sox against the Yankees in the 117-year history of the rivalry.
+Bogaerts, born in Aruba, had four hits in all Thursday night as the Red Sox erupted for their biggest victory over the Yankees in the 117-year history of the rivalry.

-Bogaerts had four hits, and Andrew Benintendi and Jackie Bradley Jr. had three apiece.
-Bradley, Michael Chavis and J.D.
+Andrew Benintendi and Jackie Bradley Jr. had three hits apiece; Bradley, Michael Chavis and J.D.
 Martinez each had two of Boston’s 10 doubles.
+Eight players had at least two RBIs for Boston, tying a major league record.

+The Red Sox have won three of their first four in a stretch of 14 straight games against the Yankees and Tampa Bay, the two teams ahead of them in the division.

+But they remain 10 games behind New York, a half-game behind the Rays and 1 1/2 behind Oakland in the race for the second AL wild card.

+“It’s a good time for everyone to be contributing,” Bogaerts said.
+“If we keep it up for two months I think we’ll be in very good shape, but it’s hard to do.”

-In perhaps the worst-ever start by a Yankees pitcher against the Red Sox, Masahiro Tanaka (7-6) allowed 12 runs on 12 hits and three walks while striking out four in 3 1/3 innings.
-It was the most earned runs ever allowed by a Yankees pitcher against Boston since the earned run became an official stat in 1913.
+In the worst start by a Yankees pitcher against the Red Sox, Masahiro Tanaka (7-6) allowed 12 runs on 12 hits and three walks in 3 1/3 innings.
+It was the second-most earned runs ever allowed by a Yankees pitcher — Carl Mays gave up 13 in a complete game against Cleveland in 1923.

-Porcello is 4-1 in his last six starts despite giving up 30 runs in 29 innings.
+Boston has scored double-digit runs in each of Porcello’s last five outings — the first major league pitcher to get that much support since 1896.
+He is 4-1 in his past six starts despite giving up 30 runs in 29 innings.

-The series against the Yankees is the start of a seven-game homestand against New York and Tampa Bay and part of 14 straight against the two teams leading Boston in the division.
-Despite winning two of three in St. Petersburg, Florida, the Red Sox returned home a season-high 11 back in the AL East.
+“It’s been absolutely incredible,” Porcello said.
+“It seems like the last three or four games I pitched we put up damn near 20 runs.
+Run support is huge.
+And when we’re scoring like this, you do the best you can not to screw it up.”

-Tanaka, who had won four straight decisions, walked Mookie Betts to lead off the bottom of the first and walked Rafael Devers before Bogaerts hit a 451-foot homer over the Green Monster and onto Lansdowne Street below.
+Tanaka, who had won four straight decisions, walked Mookie Betts and Rafael Devers to start the first before Bogaerts hit a 451-foot homer over the Green Monster and onto Lansdowne Street below.

-He allowed three singles to load the bases and, with two outs, Bradley and Betts hit back-to-back two-run doubles to make it 7-0.
-Devers homered to lead off the five-run fourth, when Boston chased Tanaka.
+Tanaka allowed three singles to load the bases and, with two outs, Bradley and Betts hit consecutive two-run doubles to make it 7-0.
+Devers homered leading off the five-run fourth, when Boston chased Tanaka.

+Yankees starters have allowed 40 runs over their last five games, something they hadn’t done since 1912.

+“It’s been each guy this time through,” manager Aaron Boone said.
+“So, it’s been one hiccup for every one of the guys that’s come in succession.
+Makes it difficult, but we’ve just got to dig in and see where we can make little improvements and expect that the next time out each guy will be sharper.”

 STATS

-Devers leads all of baseball with 31 RBIs in July and is the youngest Red Sox player with a 30-RBI month since Ted Williams in August 1939. … The Red Sox have scored eight or more runs in four consecutive games against the Yankees for the first time since 1912, the year Fenway Park opened.
+Devers leads the majors with 31 RBIs in July and is the youngest Red Sox player with a 30-RBI month since Ted Williams in August 1939. … The Red Sox have scored eight or more runs in four consecutive games against the Yankees for the first time since 1912, the year Fenway Park opened. … The last team with eight players with two or more RBIs was the Texas Rangers in a 30-3 victory over Baltimore in 2007. … The Orioles scored 10 runs or more in five straight starts for Bill Hoffer in 1896.

 ON THE FARM

-Deivi Garcia made his third start for Triple-A Scranton/Wilkes-Barre as he bids for a big-league callup.
+Yankees prospect Deivi Garcia made his third start for Triple-A Scranton/Wilkes-Barre as he bids for a big league call-up.
 The 20-year-old right-hander entered the game with 124 strikeouts in 76 2/3 innings.

 TRAINER’S ROOM

-Yankees: OF Brett Gardner was placed on 10-day IL with left knee inflammation, retroactive to Monday. … LHP Stephen Tarpley recalled from Triple-A. .
+Yankees: OF Brett Gardner was placed on 10-day IL with left knee inflammation, retroactive to Monday. … Tarpley was recalled from Triple-A for the game and sent back afterward. .
 OF Cameron Maybin (left calf strain) made a rehab appearance in Triple-A and went 4 for 5 with a homer and a double.
-Manager Aaron Boone said Maybin is expected to play nine innings in the field on Friday.
+Boone said Maybin is expected to play nine innings in the field on Friday.

 UP NEXT

-Yankees: LHP James Paxton (5-5), who pitched eight innings of two-hit ball, striking out 12 against Boston on April 16.
+Yankees: LHP James Paxton (5-5), who pitched eight innings of two-hit ball against Boston on April 16, striking out 12.

-Red Sox: RHP Andrew Cashner (9-5) makes the start for Boston as he tries to earn his first victory with the Red Sox since he was acquired from Baltimore in a trade.
+Red Sox: RHP Andrew Cashner (9-5) tries to earn his first victory with Boston since he was acquired from Baltimore in a trade.
 He’s 2-5 with a 3.96 ERA in 10 starts against the Yankees.

 (© Copyright 2019 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten or redistributed.)